EOSIO/eos/Docker/README.md

 # Run in docker

-Simple and fast setup of EOS.IO on Docker is also available.
+Simple and fast setup of BOSCore on Docker is also available.

 ## Install Dependencies